AMD Details Ryzen Threadripper Pro 5000 WX-Series, Zen 3 up to 64 Cores

 Additionally, AMD serves up 128 PCIe 4.0 lanes compared to Intel's 64 lanes, a critical advantage for AMD in this segment, as most workstations come kitted with plenty of additives, like GPU accelerators, NVMe storage, and high-speed NICs.

 AMD's Pro Security suite includes the same Secure Architecture, Memory Guard, and Secure Processor features as the prior-gen Threadripper Pro models and adds Shadow Stack, a mechanism to counter control flow attacks.
-Intel's Xeon W-3300 series is woefully inadequate here with no enterprise-class feature set.
+Unfortunately, Intel's Xeon W-3300 series is woefully inadequate here, with no enterprise-class feature set.

 AMD Ryzen Threadripper Pro 5000 WX-Series vs Intel Xeon W Benchmarks